 Taking care of yourself is a big part of taking care of your child.
 You can access specialized parent support through Cleveland Rape Crisis Center, even if your child decides not to pursue counseling services.
-Call our intake line at (216) 619-6194 ext.
-141 to learn more.
+Call (216) 619-6192 to learn more.

 "Are you struggling to tend to your needs?
 Think about how you’ve cared for yourself in the past and make an effort to integrate those activities back into your daily or weekly routine."